VoiceLinkVR/VoiceLinkServer/README.md

 This is a Docker server program that calls faster whisper and libreTranslation

-It can be used together with other clients of VoiceLinkVR or independently as a server
+It can be used together with other clients of VoiceLinkVR, such as [VRCLS](https://github.com/VoiceLinkVR/VRCLS), or independently as a server

 Integrated a very simple user control interface, the project relies on faster whisper server and libreTranslation